 Alighieri is well-known for creating unique, handcrafted jewelry from recycled materials.
 Its silver earrings are super safe for sensitive ears because they’re made entirely from sterling silver.
 (Gold offerings, by contrast, are plated bronze, an alloy that often contains copper.
 However, since the posts are also sterling silver, these could be safe, depending on the severity of your allergy.)

 Best Chunky Hoops: Ippolita Classico Thick Hammered Round Hoop Earrings

 These chunky hoop earrings make a visual impact but are engineered to feel super lightweight.
 They’re crafted in hammered sterling silver to create a textured, light-reflecting surface.

 Best Statement: Elsa Peretti High Tide Earrings

-Inspired by the flow of the sea, this design emphasizes the simple beauty of nature.
-(The curves of the earrings subtly echo the shape of rippling waves.)
-They’re made by the legendary Elsa Peretti, a designer who prioritized sculptural, organic forms in the 1970s and elevated the status of sterling silver, the material with which these earrings are made.
+This design emphasizes the simple beauty of nature, with the curves of the earrings subtly echoing the texture of rippling waves.
+They’re made by Elsa Peretti, a legendary designer who prioritized sculptural, organic forms in the 1970s and elevated the status of sterling silver, the material with which these earrings are made.

 Metal: Sterling silver | Style: Drop